SMOP: Stochastic trust region method for multi-objective problems: Introduction

 Random models are also frequently used within the trust region framework in the case of a single objective function, i.e., for the case $ q=1. $ A number of approaches are available in literature.
 Probabilistic trust region method which uses approximate models can be seen in \cite{VS}.
 It is shown there that with probability one the method converges towards a stationary point, if the models are accurate enough with high probability.
 Trust region method for scalar optimization problems utilizing both approximate functions and gradients can be found in \cite{CH}.
 The analysis therein requires that the model and function estimates are sufficiently accurate with fixed, sufficiently high probability.
 These probabilities are predetermined and constant throughout the optimization process and almost sure convergence towards a stationary point is proved.
 Additionally, an adaptive subsampling technique for problems involving functions expressed as finite sums, which are common in applications such as machine learning, is proposed therein.
 Unlike the traditional subsampling techniques with monotonically increasing size, that method adjusts the size based on the progress.
 The literature also covers methods specifically designed for optimization of finite sums, which exploit the form through the use of different subsampling strategies, and other various techniques.
 Some papers in the literature on this topic are \cite{NKSB},\cite{BBN},\cite{BBN2}-\cite{BCHN},\cite{NKNKJ}, \cite{RM},\cite{PROXI}.

-The method we propose here is based on probabilistically fully linear (quadratic) models, introduced in \cite{VS} and used later on in \cite{CH,CS}.
+The method we propose here is based on { probabilistically fully linear models for each function $ f_i $ separately,} as introduced in \cite{VS} and used later on in \cite{CH,CS}.
 The concept of full (probabilistic) linearity is extended to vector function in a natural way as explained further on.

-Having a fully linear (quadratic) model, one has to deal with the fact that at each step of the trust region method we compute the ratio function using approximations of the function values at subsequent steps.
+Having a fully linear model, one has to deal with the fact that at each step of the trust region method we compute the ratio function using approximations of the function values at subsequent steps.
 Therefore we can not rely on the true model reduction and the decreasing monotonicity.
 Thus some additional conditions are needed to control the errors.
 One possibility is to assume that we work with sufficiently small $ \varepsilon_F$ accurate values as done in \cite{CH}.
 We propose a different assumption here, see ahead Assumption \ref{A1new}, motivated by the applications from machine learning problems.
-Roughly speaking we are assuming that the approximate gradient $ g_i $ is close enough to the true gradient of the approximate objective $ \tilde{f}_i, $ which is common in the case of finite sums where one subsamples functional values and takes the approximate gradient as the true gradient of the subsampled function, see \cite{RM}.
+Roughly speaking we are assuming that the approximate gradient $ g_i $ is close enough to the true gradient of the approximate function $ \tilde{f}_i, { i=1,\ldots,q}$ which is common in the case of finite sums where one subsamples functional values and takes the approximate gradient as the true gradient of the subsampled function, see \cite{RM}.
 The assumption also holds if one approximates the gradient by finite differences for example.

 The quality of approximate models is controlled by a probability sequence $ \alpha_k$ which is approaching 1 sufficiently fast.
 This way one can take advantage of relatively poor model at the beginning of iterative process, hoping to save some computational costs and yet achieve good approximate solution at the end using high quality models.